-In May 2017, the first psychedelic integration circle was hosted in Los Angeles with the purpose of creating a safe space for people to talk about non-ordinary states of consciousness and offer emotional support, educational information, and harm reduction strategies to individuals who use psychedelic substances.
-Nearly three years later, PsychedeLiA: Psychedelic Integration, Los Angeles’ peer-led integration circles are held multiple times a week across the greater LA area drawing anywhere from 3 to 30 people per meeting.
-Clearly, there is a high demand for these gatherings, and a primary response received from new guests is that they wish they knew about the circles sooner.
+In May 2017, the first psychedelic integration circle was hosted in Los Angeles.
+The purpose was to create a safe space for people to talk about non-ordinary states of consciousness and offer emotional support.
+In addition, individuals who use psychedelic substances were offered educational information, and harm reduction strategies.
+Nearly three years later, PsychedeLiA: Psychedelic Integration, a Los Angeles’ peer-led integration circle meets multiple times a week.
+Meetings are held across the greater LA area drawing anywhere from 3 to 30 people per meeting.
+In other words, there is a high demand for these gatherings, and a primary response received from new guests is that they wish they knew about the circles sooner.

 Though we are completely out of the psychedelic closet, I sometimes half-humorously refer to PsychedeLiA’s integration circles as “Psychedelics Anonymous”, simply because the organic evolution of our meetings seems to have surpassed the original intentions.
 The circles have become somewhat of a subculture, becoming the primary place to meet “The Others” intimately.

-With the meetings being open to the public and the guest composition completely spontaneous, no circle is ever the same.
-They are typically a blend between regulars that have been with us since the beginning and newbies that just recently found us through a Google search.
+With meetings open to the public and the guest composition completely spontaneous, no circle is ever the same.
+They are typically a blend.
+In other words, a mix between regulars that have been with us since the beginning and newbies that just recently found us through a Google search.
 The personal psychedelic experience ranges from curious after reading Michael Pollan’s (2018) How to Change Your Mind to decades of use of various substances.

 The structured circles (see details below) always start with an intention to “co-create the space.”
-We share experiences, stories, dilemmas, concerns, hesitations, ideas, questions, information and news.
+For instance, we share experiences, stories, and dilemmas.
+In addition to those, we also share concerns, hesitations, ideas, questions, information and news.
 Some members come in with the intention of silent presence to show solidarity and support with the community.
-Like a tribe sitting around the fire, through the different voices in the gathering a theme is woven to discuss topics such as ego transcendence, spiritual emergence, samadhi states, personal traumas and struggles, and safety preparation techniques.
+We’re like a tribe sitting around the fire.
+Through our different, gathered voices a theme is woven.
+For example, we discuss topics such as ego transcendence, spiritual emergence, and samadhi states.
+We also cover personal traumas, struggles, and safety preparation techniques.

-Like other genre-specific meetups the attracted crowd seem to share similar philosophies, outlooks, values and lifestyle aspirations.
-More than an evening social event, the personal relationships forged overtime can support the members’ ongoing integration journey and provide accountability measures and feedback to the progress (or lack thereof).
-In the containment provided by the circle, guests gently explore relationships through a live connection to the collective consciousness, which many attendees have witnessed through psychedelic exploration.
+Similar to other genre-specific meetups the attracted crowd seems to share similar philosophies, outlooks, values and lifestyle aspirations.
+More than an evening social event, the personal relationships forged over time support the members’ ongoing integration journey.
+The event also provides accountability measures and feedback to the progress (or lack thereof).
+In the containment provided by the circle, guests gently explore relationships through a live connection to the collective consciousness.
+Something many attendees have witnessed through psychedelic exploration.
 As a result, deep friendships can be forged.
 They often extend well beyond the circles as members recognize one another to be part of the same tribe.
-The community bonding, we have come to realize, can in fact be the medicines’ most potent healing property.
+Above all, we have come to realize the community bonding can in fact be the medicines’ most potent healing property.

 Preparing & Planning